ShreyaSari/Deep_Reinforcement_learning_based_service_recomendation/README.md

-# Deep Q-Learning for Research Paper Recommendations
+# Multi-Agent Deep Reinforcement Learning-based Research Paper Recommendation System

-A Deep Reinforcement Learning-based recommendation system designed to suggest relevant research papers based on user-selected categories.
-The model uses a Deep Q-Network (DQN) to learn an effective policy that maximizes the relevance of recommended papers.
+A Multi-Agent Deep Reinforcement Learning (MARL) based recommendation system designed to suggest relevant research papers based on user-selected categories.
+The system leverages multiple agents, each trained using Deep Q-Networks (DQN), to collaboratively learn effective recommendation policies.
+These agents interact with the environment to optimize paper relevance and diversity, ensuring personalized and context-aware research paper suggestions.
 ---

 ## Overview